mageni/mageni/README.md

 - Access to the developers
 - Priority support to fix bugs
 - Your feature request will be a top priority
+- You have an active role in preserving the software that you use

 ## Mageni helps to reduce climate change
 Mageni is a member of the <a href="https://climate.stripe.com/nJ22UV" target="_blank">Stripe Climate</a> and contributes 10% of your sponsorship to reduce climate change.